Europe shares sag as U.S. tech sector sell-off spreads

 European tech stocks have been trading at a premium to the overall market, but unlike peers on Wall Street, valuations have not spiked.

-The STOXX Europe 600 tech index trades at about 20 times expected earnings, according to Thomson Reuters data, cheaper than the health care, industrials, travel and leisure, and construction sectors.
+The STOXX Europe 600 tech index trades at 19.7 times expected earnings, according to Thomson Reuters data, with health care, industrials, travel, and leisure and construction sectors more expensive.

 On Thursday, the Nasdaq suffered its biggest drop in 2 1/2 years, losing 3.1 percent, with the Nasdaq biotechnology index sinking 5.6 percent.